-A mirror housing needs to be small and aerodynamic to reduce turbulence-without compromising mirror area.
+A side mirror housing needs to be small and aerodynamic to reduce turbulence-without compromising mirror area.
 To reduce the housing size, engineers devised a way to hold the mirror element from behind instead of at the sides, and carefully controlled the gap between the mirror element and housing to further reduce turbulence.
 Blue-tinted mirrors also reduce eyestrain in bright conditions.
-For 2007, the housing has been redesigned to incorporate turn signals.
+In addition, the mirror housing incorporates the turn signals.

-The mirrors have been positioned forward, away from the window glass, to further reduce wind noise, while increasing the driver's side view.
-A reverse tilt function automatically tilts either the left or right mirror down when the TL transmission is shifted into reverse.
-This is a driver-selectable function via the mirror adjuster control that may be turned on or off if desired.
+The mirrors have been positioned forward, away from the window glass, to further reduce wind noise while increasing the driver's side view.
+A reverse tilt function automatically tilts down either the left or right side mirror when the transmission is shifted into reverse.
+This is a driver-selectable function may be turned on or off via the mirror adjuster control if desired.

 DOORS & LATCHES